-Height: 6-4.
-Weight: 270.
-Projected 40 Time: 4.79.
-Projected Round (2019): 1.
-2/22/18: Bosa had 34 tackles, 8.5 sacks, two passes batted and one forced fumble in 2017.
+Bosa had 34 tackles, 8.5 sacks, two passes batted and one forced fumble in 2017.
 He was the Buckeyes' best defensive end even though he rotated with Sam Hubbard, Tyquan Lewis and Jalyn Holmes.
-Bosa could explode as a junior as that trio left for the NFL and he should play every down in 2018.
+Bosa could explode as a junior now that those other three left for the NFL, which should leave Bosa playing every down in 2018.
 As a freshman, Bosa played well for Ohio State, recording 29 tackles with seven tackles for a loss and five sacks.

 Clelin Ferrell*, 3-4OLB, Clemson

 Height: 6-5.
 Weight: 265.
 Projected 40 Time: 4.77.
 Projected Round (2019): 1.
 6/15/18: In 2017, Clemson fielded a defensive line that was comprised of future first-round picks, and Ferrell was arguably the most consistent of the bunch.
 He created a lot of the big plays for the Tigers' other defensive linemen with the instant pressure he caused off the snap.
 Fellow defensive end Austin Bryant spent 2017 playing himself into an early-rounder, but Bryant did well cleaning up a lot of scrambling quarterbacks running away from Ferrell.